-The main gateway to the National Park, is located some 8 kilometres on from Cazorla at the village of Burunchel.
+The main entrance to the National Park, is located some 8 kilometres beyond Cazorla at the village of Burunchel.
 From here the road winds up and up to 1260 metres above sea level and the mountain pass of "Puerto de las Palomas".
-From this point on a new world can be explored, you will need many days to just scratch the surface.
+From this point on a new world is revelaed for which many days are required to scratch the surface of it's hidden (and visible) delights.
 The Park is riddled with an infinite number of forest tracks and trails suitable for both walking and mountain biking.
 Ordnance Survey Maps can be purchased in Cazorla for more detailled routes.

 The National Park is source to one of Spains principal rivers, the Guadalquivir.
-Winding down through the gorges and valleys of the range, the river extends all the way across Andalucia to Seville and then from there Southwards opening out to the Atlantic at Sanlucar de Barrameda.
-It is a primary source of water for many provinces of the south.
+Winding down through the gorges and valleys of the range, the river extends all the way across Andalucia to Seville and from there southwards and out into the Atlantic at Sanlucar de Barrameda.
+It is a primary source of water and irrigation for many provinces of the south of Spain.

-In spite of its southerly location the Mountains of Cazorla create a very special micro-climate resulting in cool mornings and evenings allowing for a pleasant recovery from the midday heat during the summer months.
+The mountains of Cazorla create their own special micro-climate resulting in cool mornings and evenings allowing for a pleasant recovery from the midday heat during the summer months.
 Cazorla itself lies at an altitude of around 900 metres above sea level.
-During the winter, it is not uncommon to find snow covering the peaks and, on occasions, down to even the town of Cazorla itself.
+During the winter, it is not uncommon to find snow covering the peaks and even the rolling olive grove hillls lower down.

 Rural Tourism Mountains Activities and Spiritual retreats are the prime alternative industry here whilst the traveller cannot avoid being stunned by the endless rolling hills covered in Olive groves.
 Indeed the province of Jaén, in which it lies, is Spains primary provider of Olive oil.